Levert, account

 3IE-1877-81, Étude à Malesherbes

 Eng.: study in Malesherbes.
-Malesherbes is probably a spot in Paris, see map or a town south-west of the Fontainebleau forest, see map.
+Malesherbes is a spot in Paris, see map, but more likely is meant a town south-west of the Fontainebleau forest, see map.
 Berson refers to the review of Bigot (1877/04/28): ’there is grace and light in the Étude à Malesherbes of Mr. Levert (no.81); I would not be surprised if both of them (=Levert + Maureau) were capable of doing better.
 I doubt that they are, in principle, incorrigible impressionists.’
 (R90I,p134).

 3IE-1877-82, Route sur le plateau de Fontenay